Last reviewed 19 May 2021

 Home care guidance

-Coronavirus (COVID-19): Provision of Home Care was published by PHE on 22 May to replace earlier guidance.
+Coronavirus (COVID-19): Provision of Home Care was updated by PHE on 17 May 2021 to replace earlier guidance.

 The guidance states that if anyone being cared for by a home care provider reports developing Covid-19 symptoms they should be supported to contact NHS 111 via telephone, or online.
 Home care workers are advised to report suspected cases of Covid-19 to their managers who should work with community partners, commissioners and the person involved to review their care needs.

-The guidance states that home care providers should be working with other agencies to reduce the risks for shielded individuals still further.
+The guidance states that home care providers should be working with other agencies to reduce the risks for high-risk individuals still further.
 This might be through identifying priority needs and coordinating care packages.

 Where it is not possible to allocate specific care groups to specific staff subgroups, PHE suggests that it may be possible to schedule for shielded and at-risk individuals to be seen before people from other categories.
 PHE states that risks can also be reduced by reducing contact between staff, including replacing face-to-face meetings with remote communications, and by staggering times of entry to community bases.